liberfa/erfa/README.rst

 Differences from SOFA
 ---------------------

-This version of ERFA (x.x) is based on SOFA version "20120301_a", with the differences outlined below.
+This version of ERFA (v0.0.1) is based on SOFA version "20120301_a", with the differences outlined below.

 ERFA Branding